-- In 2012, US Xpress was subject to 7,057 vehicle inspections and 969 out of service violations were reported.
+- In 2012, US Xpress was subject to 7,057 vehicle inspections, and 969 out of service violations were reported.
 The out of service rate was 13.7%.
-The 2015 study reported 1,145 violations resulting from 7,575 inspections and the violation rate rose to 15.1%, suggesting that US Xpress may be cutting corners in the inspection and servicing of its vehicles.
-This is concerning, considering that US Xpress transports volatile materials that can have damaging effects on the environment if spilled or released due to an accident.
+The 2015 study revealed 1,145 violations resulting from 7,575 inspections and the violation rate rose to 15.1%, suggesting that US Xpress may be cutting corners in the inspection and servicing of its vehicles.
+This statistic is concerning, considering that US Xpress transports volatile materials that can have damaging effects on the environment if spilled or released due to an accident.

 - The 2012 data also revealed that US Xpress had been cited for 42 out of service violations from a total of 908 hazmat vehicle inspections.
 The violation rate of 4.6% was higher than the national average.
 The 2015 report showed a slight improvement— 26 violations out of 746 inspections to comprise a violation rate of 3.5%.

 - 583 accidents were recorded in the 2012 study and 189 of them resulted in injuries, which included 16 fatalities.
 The 2015 study reflected an increase in crashes, but a reduction in the fatality rate.
 Of 749 accidents, 232 resulted in injuries, and 12 deaths were reported.

 - The driver out of service rate improved from 2% in 2012 to 1.5% in 2015.
 Of 13,865 inspections in 2012, only 275 violations were recorded.
 204 violations were reported in 2015 resulting from 13,167 inspections.